Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic

 \subsubsection{Demo 2: Warehouse Kitting}

-Our second scenario is a warehouse kitting task, a common workflow in fulfillment operations.
-Here the NL input is, \say{Eventually pick up an item from Aisle A and Aisle B and Aisle C.} Our NL-TL module successfully translates this into a semantically correct and syntactically valid TL formula:
+Our second scenario is a warehouse kitting task, common in fulfillment operations.
+Here the NL input is, \say{Eventually pick up an item from Aisle A (Green Kit) and Aisle B (Blue Kit) and Aisle C (Red Kit)}.
+Our NL-TL module successfully translates this into a semantically correct and syntactically valid TL formula:

 Our system uses this formula to compute the optimal sequence of visits to minimize the total makespan added to the system.
 This demo showcases our system's ability to handle unordered conjunctive goals (i.e., tasks that can be done in any order), as the LLM correctly translates the semantics that the first three APs can become true in any order.